epfl-cs358/2024fa-superscanner8000/README.md

    - [LiPo Bottom](design/prints/lipo_box/Lipo_bottom.stl)
    - [LiPo Box](design/prints/lipo_box/Lipo_box.stl)

+Here, drill your own hole to make your own wire management.

 ##### Arm

 ###### Arm

 3D print the parts in this folder :
    - [Arm Folder](design/prints/long_arm)

+You should print 2 times esp_case2 for the cam in the box that we use for object detection.

 ###### Gearbox